 What do I need from the host when submitting my ENGN3100 report?

 Obtain a formal letter of employment from your employer detailing the duration of the placement (including total hours), the nature of work undertaken and your supervisor’s name and position details.
-This is required for each placement you are counting towards the 12-week (420 hour) total.
+This is required for each placement you are counting towards the 420 hours total.

 Get the Feedback form filled by your employer.